 They estimate that 1 in 10 children have Dyslexic tendencies which is about 2-3 children per average class.
 The Government’s latest Code of Practice is pushing schools more and more into supporting children with special needs and to include them rather than exclude them.

 Dyslexics are creative

 Having said all this, parents are continually finding that they are having to fight to get the needs of their children met, and often including a number of MP’s, are choosing private education and are giving up much to ensure their children receive the best education.
 Is this right?

 Parenting a child with special needs is quite a challenge.
 Often, it means learning a whole new field, finding out about special education, testing procedures, and special software just so you can make informed decisions about your child.
 In order to assist, this website consists of dozens of links and numerous bits of gathered information in order for you as a parent to understand the issues of Dyslexia and how to provide support for your child at home and at school.

 Information on this website is drawn from many sources from around the internet and in respect of the authors, there are links at end of each information

 I hope you find this website useful, and if you find any other useful websites, or if you run a website that has useful information for dyslexics or parents of dyslexics, please email us email@example.com

-I am incredibly lucky, as after lots of heartache, continual worries and a child who really switched off to education, I found a wonderful school where he is at last happy and flourishing; where his needs are being met both educationally , emotionally and socially and his fragile self esteem is being re-built.
+I am incredibly lucky, as after lots of heartache, continual worries and a child who really switched off to education, I found a wonderful school where he was happy and flourished; where his needs were met both educationally , emotionally and socially and his fragile self esteem was re-built.